The global skills and competency framework for the digital world

 Level 2 - Assist: Essence of the level: Provides assistance to others, works under routine supervision, and uses their discretion to address routine problems.
 Actively learns through training and on-the-job experiences.

-Assists in the collection, delivery, and retention of records.
+Assists in the collection, delivery and retention of records.

-Identifies and applies correct metadata.
+Identifies and applies appropriate metadata.

 Records management: Level 3